 Our quality rating: 72%

 For a portable unit that produces exceptional vapour, you really can’t go past the Arizer Solo.
-This device offers ease of temperature control and uses passive convection to heat your herbs quickly and evenly.
+An updated Version of the original Solo is the Arizer Solo 2 - this vape has an OLED-display, more power and longer battery life!
+The original Solo device offers ease of temperature control and uses passive convection to heat your herbs quickly and evenly.
 It has consistent temperature control that precisely regulates heat, and also incorporates an auto shutoff function that will switch the device off after 12 minutes sitting idle.
 Very handy if you forget to turn it off!

 The Solo has a ceramic heating element combined with a glass draw stem, stainless steel herb chamber and a special, heat insulating coating to ensure superb temperature consistency.
 The ability of the Solo to maintain an even temperature with very little fluctuation is what makes it so efficient at extracting the most from your herbs.
 It heats fast and uses 7 pre-set temperatures for simple operation.
 Just turn it on, select your temperature, wait for it to heat, and then load your herbs and draw.
 It’s an extremely simple unit to operate right out of the box.
 With a very small window for error and potent vapour, the Solo is about as good as it gets for a portable and will effortlessly produce a great hit every time.
 You barely have to do a thing!